 The simple act of talking this out with a man you can trust can be a gamechanger.
 Often, we need to write down, or verbalize our feelings before we can truly understand them.

 Step 7) Realize that you’re probably never going to love your girlfriend’s past.
 And that’s ok.

-While some men and women are completely neutral about their partner’s past, and others even get off on thinking about it (seriously), most of us don’t feel this way.
+Some men and women are completely neutral about their partner’s past.
+Others even get off on thinking about it (seriously).
+Most of us don’t feel this way.

-At the least, most people in committed relationships harbour at least a little discomfort surrounding their partner’s past.
-Which is to say: it’s not a big deal, but it isn’t our favourite thing in the world to think about.
+At the least, most people in committed relationships harbor at least a little discomfort surrounding their partner’s past.
+Which is to say: it’s not a big deal.
+But it isn’t our favorite thing in the world to think about.

-So try to go easy on yourself if you never reach an enlightened, Zen-like state of total peace with your partner’s past.
+So try to go easy on yourself if you never reach enlightened.
+Zen-like state of total peace with your partner’s past.
 Depending on the type of man you are, and what your girlfriend’s past looks like, that might be unrealistic.

-It’s in the past, and your real interest is in living now—taking advantage of the fact that life is fleeting, and you want to make the most of the time you have with your girlfriend right now.
+It’s in the past, and your real interest is in living now.
+Take advantage of the fact that life is fleeting.
+And you want to make the most of the time you have with your girlfriend right now.